mcamou/scala-akka-docker/README.md

 # Scala, Akka and Docker, oh my!

 Presentation for Scala eXchange 2015.
-Look at the gh-pages branch.
+See [the presentation](http://www.tecnoguru.com/scala-akka-docker).
+The sources live in the gh-pages branch of this repository.